itanmd/meal-on-time/client/README.md

 ## Run The App

-1. Run the server - cd client, then:
+1. Run the server - cd server, then:

 - Windows: set DEBUG=meal-on-time:\*; & npm start
   or: DEBUG=meal-on-time:\* npm start